OWASP/owasp-summit-2017/Outcomes/Security-Crowdsourcing/Responsible-disclosure.md

 ## Outcomes

 - Checklists to keep in mind before starting a programme
-- Responsible Disclosure legal framework accepted EU/country wide
+- Responsible Disclosure legal framework accepted EU/countrywide

 ### Synopsis and Takeways